croberts22/myanilist-bugs/README.md

 Sometimes, bugs aren't always 100% reproducible.
 Letting me know how often you think it happens (i.e. "I can get the screen to crash on this anime 2 out of 5 times"), then that also helps!
 Any information is helpful. 🙂

+### How can I test when certain bugs get fixed?

+You can either way for the App Store version to get released, or you can [sign up for our betas](https://testflight.apple.com/join/UtPWYb9D) in TestFlight to try out changes right when they're fixed!

+NOTE: While I make every effort to keep them bug-free, betas are generally less stable than App Store versions.
+Please be aware of this before joining the beta group.

 ### Why Github?

 [Github](https://github.com/) is a great website used by developers to publish code, documentation, issues, and releases.
 It helps cut down on a lot of the noise that often shows up in Discord and the numerous emails I get through in-app feedback.
 Because I'm in grad school and also work full-time, it's difficult for me to keep up on everyone's thoughtful feedback.
 Keeping things enumerated here really helps me out!